WHERE WE COME FROM

 The organising group for ENORB has consisted of leading members of Religion and Belief organisations at European level and from several European member-states.
 Members of the Exploratory Group are not official delegates to ENORB – but are concerned representatives, seeking ways of improving dialogue, mutual understanding and combating discrimination and reporting back to their own organisations.

 An initial seminar on May29-30 2012 under the auspices of the Presidency of the European Parliament, brought together representatives of over 50 organisations: inter-convictional, inter-faith, religious and humanist, atheist and free-thinking organisations.

 Now that ENORB has now been registered as an association under Belgian Law (May 2012) organisations and individuals may register as full members or associate members (email@example.com).
-Currently, participants contribute their own time to the development of the network, but funding is being sought for 2013.
+Currently participants contribute their own time to the development of the network, but funding is being sought.

 ENORB ABSL (not-for-profit association):

 The following organisations are founding members of ENORB as an ABSL:

 All Faiths and None; Religions for Peace–Europe ; G3i (Groupe Inter-convictionnel, Inter-culturel et International) ; Hindu Forum Europe ;

 Federation of Islamic Organisations in Europe; The Cordoba Foundation.

 President: Alan Murray (AFAN); Vice-Presidents: Yolande Iliano (RfP-Eu),